arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 • Correct Answer: You earn points.

-• No Answer: You don’t gain or lose points.
+• No Answer: You don’t gain lose points.

-Similar to the previously discussed exams, there isn’t a single, standardized CPL (A) - Flight Performance and Planning Mass and Balance Practice Exam offered by the Federal Aviation Administration (FAA) in the United States.
-However, many ground schools and aviation training providers offer practice exams focused on mass and balance calculations to help pilots prepare for the FAA Knowledge Test associated with the Instrument Rating or Commercial Pilot License.
+Just like the written pilot exams discussed above, the Federal Aviation Administration (FAA) does not have a singular, standardized CPL (A) – Flight Performance and Planning Mass and Balance Practice Exam you can take in the United States.
+That said, mass and balance calculation exams are commonly provided by various ground schools and aviation training providers to help pilots practice for the FAA Knowledge Test associated with the Instrument Rating or Commercial Pilot License.

 The format of these practice exams can vary depending on the provider, but here’s a general idea: